yuzheng38/spark/README.md

 Written in Python 3.5, in the Spark 2.2.0 and Hadoop 2.6.0 environment.
 This project also depends on a third-party Python module, named Shapely (version 1.6.0), for spatial resolution.

-Reasons for choosing Spark over MapReduce and Spark SQL:
-> performance improvement brought by in-memory computation
-> even though Spark SQL provides the convenience of coding in SQL.
-We prefer flexibility to decompose the process into small units of Transformations and Actions.
-We get a simpler design and better code readability.
+### Program Structure
+/---
+  |--- <code>data</code> - directory where raw datasets reside
+  |--- <code>preprocess</code> directory to where preprocessed datasets are saved
+  |--- <code>aggregates</code> directory to where aggregated datasets are saved
+  |--- <code>correlations</code> directory to where correlation results are saved
+  |--- <code>preprocess.py</code>
+  |--- <code>aggregate.py</code>
+  |--- <code>correlate.py</code>
+  |--- <code>resolutions_spatial.py</code>

+### Process flow
 A high level process flow is summarized below in three main steps:
 >    1. Preprocessing
 >    2. Aggregation
 >    3. Correlation Calculation

-### 1. Preprocess
+#### 1. preprocess.py
+Raw datasets reside <code>/data</code> directory.

-The main functionalities of the preprocess Spark job are to parse the datasets into an appropriate format, and at the same time, perform temporal and spatial resolutions.
-In order to properly parse each row of the dataset, we created a header file for each dataset that contains the dataset header and corresponding default values.
-After datasets and their headers/default files are placed in the designated <code>/data</code> directory, the preprocess job can be started.
+The main functionalities of preprocess.py are to parse the datasets into an appropriate format, and at the same time, perform temporal and spatial resolutions.
+Datasets are read as SparkSession dataframes, and schemas are inferred.
+However, the schema is often not correct.
+So additional handling is coded in preprocess.py.

-It begins by initializing dataset header and default values (which later will be broadcast variables).
-Both are kept in memory for parsing purpose.
-We need the header to filter our the first row (i.e. header) of the whole dataset, and possibly for output formatting (TBD).
-Then each row of the dataset is parsed against the default values to filter out invalid attributes.
-The reason for this is that there are rows with a variable number of null or null-equivalent attributes in each dataset.

-The preprocess job also initializes two other objects (which later will also be broadcast variables) - polygons and region mappings.
+The preprocess job begins by initializing two objects - polygons and region mappings.
 They are created and kept in memory for spatial resolution translation purpose.
 Currently our code supports spatial resolution at the zip code level.
-As an example, we have a file (<code>zipcode.txt</code>) that contains zip codes in New York City and their corresponding bounding latitude and longitude.
+We keep a file (<code>zipcode.txt</code>) that contains zip codes in New York City and their corresponding bounding latitude and longitude.
 Each zip code and its coordinates are used to create a polygon, then added to a <code>(zip code, polygon)</code> mapping table in memory.
 Polygons are created with the help of the Shapely python module.
 After each row of the dataset is parsed, it's transformed by a spatial resolution function which uses the mapping table.
-More spatial resolutions will be added later in the project.
+More spatial resolutions can be added later.

-Temporal resolution is done using native Python modules.
-We currently have different temporal resolution functions for date-only and date-time, and support various formats.
-More granular temporal resolutions can be derived from these two during aggregation step.
+Temporal resolution is done using pyspark functions.
+We currently support temporal resolution at date level.
+Because date/datetime format varies between datasets, even within the same dataset but across different months, we have the user provide the format string before starting the preprocess job.
+More broader or granular temporal resolutions can be derived from these two during aggregation step, if needed.

-#### Note:
-Arguments are passed via SparkConf.
-Arguments other than the above are needed mainly for spatial and temporal resolution.
+Arguments are passed via command line as application arguments.
 Specifically, indices of the following attributes in the dataset:

 * temporal - date/datetime
-* temporal - time
 * spatial - latitude
 * spatial - longitude

-Additionally, we need the desired spatial and temporal resolutions, such as spatial='zip', temporal='date' to be passed in via SparkConf.

-#### Next goals:
-* accept SparkConf arguments from CLI
-* enable connection with Amazon S3 instances, where some of the datasets are hosted.
-* possibly develop various input parsers to account for different formats in other datasets
-* develop more spatial [, temporal] resolution functions

-### 2. Aggregation
-With parsing and transformation done, data is ready for aggregation.

-Each dataset is aggregated by key, using a specific scalar function.
-Currently, we count the number of valid attributes for each temporal and spatial resolution combination.
-Later in the project, we will implement more scalar functions, such as mean, max, and so on.
-The aggregated output is then written as a text file for correlation calculation.

-Note: as of now, this step is built into the preprocess step.
-It will become its own module when more scalar functions are added.
+After temporal and spatial resolutions are done, columns which contain more than 80% null values are dropped from the dataset.

+The preprocessed dataset is saved to the <code>./preprocess</code> directory for aggregation.

-#### Next goals:
+#### 2. aggregate.py
-* modularize aggregation from preprocessing
-* develop more scalar functions.

-### 3. Correlation Calculation (Work in Progress)
-Correlation calculation will be written as a separate Spark job that depends on the output of the Aggregation step.
+Three aggregations are baselined for each spatial/temporal group:
+* Count of records
+* Average of numeric attributes
+* Unique count of categorical values

+Below are the general steps for aggregation:

+1. Preprocessed dataset is read in from the <code>./preprocess</code> directory.
+Schema and header are inferred.

+2. We use some simple conditions to automatically identify the appropriate aggregations for each attribute.
+For example, if a column name contains "type", the a unique count of its categorical values is performed.

+3. The dataset is grouped by temporal-spatial resolutions, then one of the three aggregations is applied to each of the columns.

+The aggregated output is then written to the <code>./aggregates</code> directory for correlation calculation.

-#### Next goals:
+#### 3. correlate.py
-* finish the current goal. :expressionless:
+Spearman correlation is calculated using the Correlation class from pyspark.ml.stat module.
+Spearman correlation is calculated for only 2 datasets at a time.
+Below are the general steps:

+1. Two datasets are read in from the <code>./aggregates</code> directory and joined based on temporal and spatial resolution attributes.

+2. Non-numeric features are excluded from spearman correlation calculation just as a safe measure, although the number of non-numeric features should be minimal now.

+3. Joined data frame is then vectorized using VectorAssembler to prepare the data frame for correlation.

+4. Correlation result is returned as a DenseMatrix.
+We turned the result matrix into a pandas data frame, added header and index names, and write the pandas data frame as a csv file.

+Correlation results are saved to the <code>./correlations</code> folder.